They may look like little ice lollies, but these tasty treats on a stick are actually Lotus Biscoff cakesicles!

 Simply crumble the cake offcuts / leftover sponge cake, weigh the amount that you have and then add in roughly ⅓ of this weight in biscoff spread and mix them together until smooth.

 The amount of frosting or spread vs sponge you need can vary quite a lot, depending on how moist your sponge is and the consistency of your frosting or spread.
-As a general rule, you want to add enough frosting that your crumbled sponge comes together and holds its shape like a soft dough.
+Add enough frosting that your crumbled sponge comes together and holds its shape like a soft dough.

 I find I need roughly 25 g (1½ tbsp) of cakesicle filling for each biscoff cakesicle that I make.